 Vegetable Bolognese with Pappardelle

-Vegetable Bolognese with Pappardelle is the most mouthwatering dish, ideal for those who love pasta with bolognese sauce without the meat!
+Vegetable Bolognese with Pappardelle is the delicious and mouthwatering dish.
+An ideal recipe for those who love pasta with Bolognese sauce- but without the meat!
 Loaded with fresh vegetables, and San Marzano tomatoes, after one taste, you can't help but fall in love with this dish.
-Perfect for special occasions, Sunday dinner, and even a date-night!
+Perfect for special occasions, Sunday dinner, and date-night!

 Prep Time 15 minutes